SParanagama/react-bootstrap-boilerplate/README.md

-# react-bootstrap-boilerplate
+# A React Bootstrap boilerplate app

-A React Bootstrap boilerplate app
+A simple starter-kit to start the next big thing!